What Arsenal's new signing Mari will offer Arteta's defence | Goal.com

 Chambers will not play again this season and there were fears Shkodran Mustafi could join him on the long-term injury list when he was stretchered off against Bournemouth on Monday night.

-Scans, however, has shown that the German only suffered a sprain and could be back as soon as the game with Newcastle United after the mid-season break.
+Scans, however, have shown that the German only suffered a sprain and could be back as soon as the game with Newcastle United after the mid-season break.

 That will mean Arteta will head into the final months of the season with five centre-backs to choose from in Mari, Mustafi, David Luiz, Sokratis and Rob Holding.